Sports News | Lewandowski Scores Winner as Barcelona Beats Alaves to Move Closer to the Top in Spanish League | LatestLY

 “We knew we had to win this match,” Lewandowski said.
 “We needed the victory.
 We had lost too many points in the league already.”

-It was the fourth goal in as many matches for Lewandowski across all competitions, and his seventh in the last eight games.
+Lewandowski scored his fourth goal in as many matches across all competitions, and his seventh in the last eight games.

 The Poland striker scored from close range after a volley by Lamine Yamal from inside the area deflected off a defender.